alleyinteractive/mantle-docs/docs/architecture/bootloader.md

 # Bootloader

-The Mantle Bootloader class is responsible for instantiating the application and loading the framework given the current context.
+The Mantle Bootloader class is responsible for instantiating the application/container and load the framework given the current context.
 It removes the need for boilerplate code to be included in projects but still allows for the flexibility to do so if they so choose.
 This works well to support running Mantle as apart of a `alleyinteractive/mantle`-based plugin OR in isolation in a larger codebase.

 The core of the bootloader is this: